web-platform-tests/rfcs/rfcs/assert_precondition_rename.md

 `assert_implements`.
 The `assert_implements_optional` function will behave as `assert_precondition` does today; a failed assert will record a 'PRECONDITION\_FAILED' status.
-The `assert_implements` function behaves similarly, but records a `FAIL` status if the assert fails.
+The `assert_implements` function behaves similarly, but records a 'FAIL' status if the assert fails.

 Reuse the 'PRECONDITION\_FAILED' status rather than renaming it due to the technical difficulties of getting mozlog updated.